natefinch/noxp/content/about.md

 simple enough that they don't hinder newbies, but they're strong enough to keep grognards like me happy.

-I hope you find somethign interesting on this site.
+I hope you find something interesting on this site.
 If you do, drop me a comment on twitter, respond to one of the posts, or hit me up on reddit.

 Now, roll for initiative!